hadron43/Color-Switch-Game/CONTRIBUTING.md

 #### Optional

-- Installing `SceneBuilder` : It is advisable to use SceneBuilder for designing the GUI components.
+- *Installing `Scene Builder`* : It is advisable to use Scene Builder for designing the GUI components.
 The layout is saved by SceneBuilder in FXML files which are interpreted to render the GUI.
 Download [Scene Builder](https://gluonhq.com/products/scene-builder/) (Recommended version 11.0.0).
 Select the Windows Installer option.

 ***Now you are ready to run this project!
 Click on run button on top right corner.***